tomheaton/clicker-jam-winter-2023/README.md

 This is a game made for the [Clicker Jam Winter 2023](https://itch.io/jam/clicker-jam-winter-2023) on itch.io.

-Our submission can be found [here](https://itch.io/jam/clicker-jam-winter-2023/rate/1885069) and the project [here](https://tomheaton.itch.io/cosmic-taphouse)
+Our submission can be found [here](https://itch.io/jam/clicker-jam-winter-2023/rate/1885069) and the project [here](https://tomheaton.itch.io/cosmic-taphouse).

 [![splash](./resources/splash.png)](https://itch.io/jam/clicker-jam-winter-2023/rate/1885069)

+## About

+A clicker in which you can live your intergalactic bartending dreams.
+Make cocktails, build a rocket and travel the stars in Cosmic Taphouse.

 ## Screenshots